Datasance/potctl/docs/md/iofogctl_detach_agent.md

 ```
       --debug              Toggle for displaying verbose output of API clients (HTTP and SSH)
   -n, --namespace string   Namespace to execute respective command within (default "default")
-  -v, --verbose            Toggle for displaying verbose output of iofogctl
+  -v, --verbose            Toggle for displaying verbose output of potctl
 ```

 ### SEE ALSO

-* [iofogctl detach](iofogctl_detach.md)	 - Detach one ioFog resource from another
+* [potctl detach](potctl_detach.md)	 - Detach one ioFog resource from another